sainath-1999/nodeDev/README.md

 - Create a password hash using bcrypt.hash and users with encrypted password.
 - Create logon API
 - Compare passwords and throw errors if email or password is invalid

+--------Episode 10 | Authentication & Schema validation--------------

+- istall cookie-parse
+- just send a dummy cookie to user
+- Create GET /profile API and check if you get the cookie back
+- install jsonwebtoken
+- In login API, after email and password validation, create a JWT token and send it to user in cookies.
+- read the cookies inside your profile API and find the logged in user
+- userAuth Middleware
+- Add the userAuth middle ware in profile and a new sendConnection Request API
+- set the expiry of JWT token and cookies for the 7 days like your wish